Skip to Content

 Tressa Jamil

-Marinated sumac onions or Turkish onion salad are a tangy addition to grilled meats, kabobs, salads, and vegetable dishes.
+Marinated sumac onions are an easy Turkish onion salad you can serve as a side or a tangy addition to grilled meat, kabobs, salad.

 Prep Time 5 minutes